 Scanlan is a 1985 graduate of Bemidji State with a degree in physical education and health.
 He later earned a master’s degree in physical education with an emphasis in athletic administration from Western Michigan University in 1988.

-Scanlan and his wife Cyndy are both Bemidji State graduates and have three grown children: Briana, a former BSU soccer player and 2012 graduate, Jaclyn, a senior soccer player at North Dakota State University and Joey, who works in the athletic media relations office at BSU.
+Scanlan and his wife Cyndy are both Bemidji State graduates and have three grown children: Briana, a former BSU soccer player and 2012 graduate, Jaclyn, a senior soccer player at North Dakota State University and Joey, who worked in the athletic media relations office and graduated from BSU.

 Scanlan’s Coaching Career: